ubuntu/yaru/README.md

 ## Support

-The development of Suru is, in part, supported by [Patreon](http://patreon.com/snwh/), your patronage is much appreciated. &#x1F60A;
+The development of Suru is, supported by [Patreon](http://patreon.com/snwh/), your patronage is much appreciated. &#x1F60A;